joegrover/lumunix.github.io/_pages/about.md

 ## About the site

-So this site is built using Jekyll,
+Lets start with the technical, this site is built using the static site generator [Jekyll](https://jekyllrb.com/) and is hosted using [Github Pages](https://pages.github.com/).
+Handling the dynamic site functionality of the site is the popular [Staticman](https://staticman.net/).

 https://jekyllrb.com/